 Still, notwithstanding all of these mild complaints, the movie has an undeniable charm—especially Wilder’s Wonka and his apparent and ironic distaste for children.

-I believe the movie can best be appreciated as a dark comedy about how terrible kids can be, rather than ostensibly as a family movie aimed at kids.
+I believe the movie can best be appreciated as a dark comedy about how terrible kids can be, rather than as an ostensible family movie aimed at kids.
 On that score, Willy Wonka and the Chocolate Factory succeeds.